David Lammy: Foreign policy

 Lammy has stressed wanting to maintain a strong relationship with the United States.
 On a trip to Washington D.C. in May 2024, Lammy spoke at the Hudson Institute where he described himself as a "good Christian" and "small-c conservative" who had common cause with the U.S. Republican Party.

 Lammy wrote in a Substack post in September 2024 that "Azerbaijan has been able to liberate territory it lost in the early 1990s" in reference to the 2023 Azerbaijani offensive in Nagorno-Karabakh, which resulted in the exodus of the Armenian population.
 The Foreign Office clarified that his comment did not mark a change in the UK government's stance on Nagorno-Karabakh, but Armenia asked for further clarification.
-Lammy description of the event was widely criticised.
-Conservative MP Alicia Kearns said Lammy's comments are “totally inappropriate and throws into question the foreign secretary's judgment”.
-US congressman Brad Sherman said the remarks were “a stain on UK foreign policy” and accused Lammy of having “endorsed ethnic cleansing”.
+Lammy's description of the event was widely criticised.
+Conservative MP Alicia Kearns said Lammy's comments are "totally inappropriate and throws into question the foreign secretary's judgment".
+US congressman Brad Sherman said the remarks were "a stain on UK foreign policy" and accused Lammy of having "endorsed ethnic cleansing".
 Laurence Broers, a scholar of the Caucasus, called Lammy's remarks "poorly informed" as Azerbaijan, in addition to recovering territory, "enacted a sustained campaign aimed at cleansing the territory of its ethnic Armenian population—and succeeded."
 Elin Suleymanov, Azerbaijan's ambassador to the UK, said Lammy's remarks are "absolutely true".